Torrez1998/AWS-IAM-PROJECT/README.md

 ![image](https://github.com/user-attachments/assets/6e8d4432-6025-4be6-be55-0f19f0749e06)

  We will add some tags to this.
 And what are tags for?
-They are useful filters when you're searching for something.
+They are useful filters when you're searching for something, Grouping, mass management, and applying security policies.
 You will see how it works in this project later.
  Click Add additional tags and add a key and a value.
  Key: Env
  Value: production